-Draft report clarifications and corrective action requests by validation team Ref. to table 2 Summary of project owner response Validation team conclusion pellatasing plant are in Brazil and the Espirat Santo region and how many use NG as energy source in the common practice analysis section: "The use of natural gas in Espírito Santo's Mining and Pelletizing sector has started in the year 1983 in some units of the Tubarão Complex in Vitória, but it participation in the energetic matrix of this sector has not gone through appreciable increases in the period comprising from 1990 to 2006.
+Draft report clarifications and corrective action requests by validation team Ref. to table 2 Summary of project owner response Validation team conclusion provided on the number of mining and pellatasing plant are in Brazil and the Espirat Santo region and how many use NG as energy source essential for the assessment of the main argument presented in the common practice analysis section: "The use of natural gas in Espírito Santo's Mining and Pelletizing sector has started in the year 1983 in some units of the Tubarão Complex in Vitória, but it participation in the energetic matrix of this sector has not gone through appreciable increases in the period comprising from 1990 to 2006.
 This steady-state consumption of natural gas is also evident when the countrywide data is analyzed".
 In other words, during 16 straight years, the participation of natural gas within the energetic matrix of the sector has not increased, both in Espírito Santo and in Brazil.
-One could also mention that circumstances in the 80's leading to the inclusion of this gas in certain facilities were different from those of the present situation.
-For instance, the Thermoelectricity Priority Program (Programa prioritário de termoeletricidade) was instituted in the year 2000, when the natural gas participation 'plateau' had been already reached, posing additional challenges for the utilization of natural gas in other facilities. supplying is from the natural gas field of north of Espírito Santo state, not connected with the south of state where Samarco is located.
+In addition, the existent natural gas supplying is from the natural gas field of north of Espírito Santo state, not connected with the south of state where Samarco is located.
 The present project will be connect with the natural gas pipeline which will serve Samarco's facilities (Cabiúnas - Vitória) that will be interconnected to GASBOL which bring natural gas from Bolivia.
 Therefore this CL is closed.
+One could also mention that circumstances in the 80's leading to the inclusion of this gas in certain facilities were different from those of the present situation.
+For instance, the Thermoelectricity Priority Program (Programa prioritário de termoeletricidade) was instituted in the year 2000, when the natural gas participation 'plateau' had been already reached, posing additional challenges for the utilization of natural gas in other facilities.
 CL 6 The CDM consideration is not coming out clearly.
 That the PP was aware of CDM is established by the audit report and exploring of CDM projects.
 It needs to be demonstrated that the audit report and the GHG inventory report mentions this project as one of the opportunities for a CDM project.
 It also needs to be demonstrated on the CDM consideration vide board notes etc as per the EB guidelines EB41 para 67).
-Some questions are: a) when was the project identified; b) Regarding prior consideration of CDM, please note that as per Annex 46/EB41 for "project activities with a starting date on or after 02 August 2008, the project participant must inform a Host Party DNA and/or the UNFCCC secretariat in writing of the commencement of the project activity and of their intention to seek CDM status".
+Some questions Regarding prior consideration of CDM, please note that as per Annex 46/EB41 for "project activities with a starting date on or after 02 August 2008, the project participant must inform a Host Party DNA and/or the UNFCCC secretariat in writing of the commencement of the project activity and of their intention to seek CDM status".
 However, "such notification is not necessary if a PDD has been published for global stakeholder consultation or a new methodology proposed to the Executive Board before the project activity start date".
-Taking into account that "the starting date of a CDM project activity is the earliest date at which either the implementation or construction or real action of a project As evidenced during the site visit, the project activity has not be starting at the moment of validation, and the CDM consideration could comply with Annex 46/EB41.
+Taking into account that "the starting date of a CDM project As evidenced during the site visit, the project activity has not be starting at the moment of validation, and the CDM consideration could comply with Annex 46/EB41.
 Therefore this CL is closed.